angbobby/computing-work-2/teachers-day/song-or-story.md

 when i was asking her for something</br>
 i swear i heard</br>
 ****Oh!
 Your approaching me?***</br>
-although this is not the case for she is very very, um... </br>
+although this was later proved false for she is very very, um... </br>
 not not kind</br>
 The end</br>